lucaSchilling/SimpleBots/backend/READMENew.md

 ## Acknowledgments

 * Thanks a lot to my whole team and all other participant of the SEP in the WS 17/18.
-* It would be an honor to work with you again.
+It would be an honor to work with you again.
+`Luca Schilling`